uf-mil-archive/PropaGator/server_interaction/readme.md

     from server_interaction import json_server_proxy

-Additionaly an instance of server_interaction must be created.
-The constructor takes in the server URL/IP address and the course that is being attempted.
-Example:
+Additionaly an instance of json_server_proxy must be created.

 (We yield to make sure the instance is created)

     s =  yield json_server_proxy.get_server(nh)

 Where nh is a node handle

+The .interact()method takes in the server URL/IP address and the course that is being attempted.
+Example:

 After creating the server instance, initialize interaction like so: